Hardening EN8 & EN9 parts

 metal treatment services - Ahmedabad, Gujarat, INDIA

 Hi, Devarajan, Gopi and Bharat.
-Sorry, I have no knowledge of heat treatment and can't answer you.
-All I can do as the site curator is coach you that I've learned from 20 years of postings here that once a question has been answered, any questions which resemble starting over are usually ignored; whereas if you can cast your question in terms of the previous answers, they'll usually elicit enthusiastic response.
-Is there a way that you can study what has been said and phrase your questions in terms of the excellent help that has already been offered?
+Sorry, I have no knowledge of heat treatment.
+All I can do is coach you that I've learned from 20 years of postings here that any questions which resemble simply starting over instead of building onto the discussion are invariably ignored; if you can cast your question in terms of the answers already offered, they'll usually elicit enthusiastic response.
+Is there a way that you can study what has been said and try that approach?
 Thanks!

 April 10, 2016